javinizer/Javinizer/README.md

 ### Quick start (GUI)

+**NOTE** The GUI version of Javinizer is not updated at the same rate as the CLI version.
+For a more streamlined experience, I recommend using the CLI version unless you require the visual feedback and customization during your sorts.

 After running the GUI, [view the docs](https://docs.jvlflame.net/installation/install-javinizer-web-gui#import-the-javinizer-dashboard) for first-time setup to import the Javinizer dashboard into PowerShell Universal.

 #### Windows